TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ...
 ```

 The functionality of the batch submission script is basically the same as for above [RELION5](/03-tutorial/04-template-matching/#rln5tm) one.
 Make sure to check the `--help` and the [Github README](https://github.com/Phaips/batch_pytom_aretomo3) and feel free to raise any issues or comments directly on the GitHub page.
-Alternatively, as always of course you can run pytom with template matching just using the conventional way.
+Alternatively, as always you can run pytom with template matching just using the conventional way.
 Our scripts are intended to faciliate the batch submission of jobs in case you want to template match hundreds of tomograms.

 ## Extract particles